Learn More and ApplyHistory (MA)

 Graduation Requirements

-In order to graduate from the program, students must complete all program requirements satisfactorily.
-Note that the coursework must be completed with a minimum cumulative GPA of 3.0.
+In order to graduate from the program, students must complete all program requirements satisfactorily and maintain a minimum cumulative GPA of 2.75.

 Graduation with Distinction